 Hello fellow artichoke lovers.
 Have you ever had stuffed artichokes?
 If you are making artichokes for company and want to make an impression, try stuffing and baking them.

 Seriously the best way to eat artichokes ever.
 I don't say this lightly.
-They are really, truly good.
+Stuffed artichokes are really, truly good.

 There is no pre-steaming of the artichokes in this recipe.
-You just prep trim the leaves, slice off the top, scoop out and discard the choke, and then stuff the leaves with the breadcrumb mixture.
-Put into a pot with water, lemon, garlic, cover and bake until you can easily pull the leaves off.
+You just trim the leaves, slice off the top, scoop out and discard the choke, and then stuff the leaves with the breadcrumb mixture.
+Put them into a pot with water, lemon, and garlic, then cover and bake until you can easily pull the leaves off.

 No need for a dip.
 The stuffing sticks to the leaves where a dip would normally go and you eat it the same way.